MarkoV93/MyStore/README.md

 5.javax.persistence- for mapping entity;

-6. commons-fileupload – for uploading image to a project folder;
+6.commons-fileupload – for uploading image to a project folder;

-7. org.codehaus.jackson – for reading Jackson
+7.org.codehaus.jackson – for reading Jackson

 	Patterns